 It’s natural to feel bad about our rejections and failures, so we don’t talk about them much.
 But for the same reason, other people don’t talk about theirs, which only makes things worse.
 When I did get into Google later, I felt like there must be something a bit wrong with me as a “ex-reject”, but one day I was at a table with a bunch of colleagues and the conversation came up.
 That’s when I discovered that actually a lot of people around me had been rejected at least once.
 I wasn’t even the “worst”.
 One guy joked that he must have only got in because Google HR got tired of rejecting him.
 I’m talking about some pretty impressive engineers, as well — some were responsible for code I use all the time, and I bet you use, too.

 Companies that do interviews usually interview two or more candidates for each hire.
 That means there are more rejections around than acceptances, so the average interviewee gets rejected more often than not.
-Yet we keep forgetting that.
+Yet it’s so easy to forget that.
 Four developers go into an interview; one gets hired, the other three rant on social media about how the interview was totally flawed because they personally got rejected.
 Sure, interviews are far from perfect, but we need to stop taking them so personally.

 Rejection and failure aren’t so bad as long as you can figure out what went wrong and how you could improve yourself.
 The Google interviews were heavily algorithm-oriented, and I fumbled through a lot of them but definitely didn’t come out shining.